CCob/bittrex4j/README.md

 ## Thanks

-Thanks to @platelminto for the java-bittrex project and @dparlevliet for the node.bittrex.api where both have been used for inspiration.
+Thanks to platelminto for the java-bittrex project and dparlevliet for the node.bittrex.api where both have been used for inspiration.